szabgab/rust.code-maven.com/books/sqlx/examples/sqlx-sqlite-counter/README.md

 ## Overview

-Small Rust CLI that stores named counters in SQLite using `sqlx`.
+Small Rust CLI that stores named counters in SQLite using upsert logic in `sqlx`.

 ## What This Example Demonstrates